 All individual users are assigned a unique identifier.
 This identifier supports individual accountability.
+Activities of all users of the TOE are subject to monitoring.

 The TSF authenticates the claimed identity of the user before allowing the user to perform any actions that require TSF mediation, other than actions that aid an authorized user in gaining access to the TOE.